Table of Contents

 21. Law of Legacy

-If you want to build a successful business and leave a legacy, you’ll need to grow your people so that they can achieve great things without you.
+To build a successful business and leave a legacy, you’ll need to grow your people so that they can achieve great things without you.
 To do this, commit to adding value to your team members and handing the baton to the next generation of leaders.

 Your biggest joy should not be getting to the top, but rather getting others to the top.
 You’ll know you have an amazing team when you lead them to a goal, and they deliver results to you at a higher level than you imagined.